FreeClimbAPI/nodejs-sdk/docs/source/api/applications.rst

 create(options)
 ^^^^^^^^^^^^^^^^

-    Create a new application through the Persephony API.
+    Create a new application through the FreeClimb API.

     :options: {object} Arguments that can be provided when creating an application.
-See Persephony documentation for details.
+See FreeClimb documentation for details.

     :returns: {Promise<object>} Returns a promise that resolves to the newly created application.
     :throws: Will throw an error on a failed response.